What Is All-Star Cheer?

 Back Spotter - Athlete helping to support, throw and catch the flyer.

-Skills are performed at various heights - ground, waist, shoulder (Prep level) and full stretch (Extension).
+Skills are performed at various heights - ground, waist, shoulder, prep and extended levels.

 Individual dynamic skills ranging from forward and backward rolls through handsprings and flicks to single and twisting somersaults.
 Athletes work two types of tumble in a routine.

 Running Tumble - starts in a forward direction from running or forward skills such as handspring.

 Standing Tumble - starts in a backward direction with steps or backward skills such as back walkover.